DataDog/puppet-datadog-agent/README.md

 Requirements
 ------------

-Puppet 2.7.x or 3.x.
+Puppet >=2.7.x and <=4.2.x.
 For detailed informations on compatibility, check the [module page](https://forge.puppetlabs.com/datadog/datadog_agent) on the Puppet forge.

 Installation
 ------------